mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 ### Upside

 A Lab has a different ownership structure and upside opportunities are a bit murkier.
 At first glance, the two sweet spots for Labs to make as much money as possible is to build a product quickly, see rapid adoption, and sell it to someone else or spin it out to a new team to scale it up (while retaining some equity ownership over it).
+Since the lab team is intentionally small, the upside on even a small sale can be large.

 In the case of a spin-out, perhaps this new team can raise VC and scale the product, with the lab taking some liquidity.